xva-lang/xva/README.md

 Xva is written in Rust.
 We are using the latest stable Rust version, which you can get by downloading [Rustup](https://www.rust-lang.org/tools/install), the Rust toolchain installer.

 Rust is all you need to get started!
-However, the `syntax` crate has a dependency on the famous [Tree Sitter](https://tree-sitter.github.io/tree-sitter) parsing library.
-Changing the Tree Sitter grammar and testing it requires a few more development dependencies, so if you are interested in working on that crate, please read on.
+However, the `treesitter` crate has a dependency on the famous [Tree Sitter](https://tree-sitter.github.io/tree-sitter) parsing library.
+Building the crate as-is does not require any extra dependencies, however, changing the Tree Sitter grammar and testing it requires a few development dependencies, so if you are interested in working on that crate, please read on.

 ## Tree Sitter